adopted-ember-addons/ember-electron/README.md

 In addition, the `require()` method is overwritten to resolve both AMD and Node modules (see below) - however, to maintain code sanity, I recommend using `require()` and `requireNode()`.

+## Creating Installers
+Ember-Electron does currently not create installers for you, but plenty of modules exist to automate this task.
+For Windows installers, GitHub's very own [grunt-electron-installer](https://github.com/atom/grunt-electron-installer) does a great job.
+On OS X, you probably want to create a pretty DMG image - [node-appdmg](https://github.com/LinusU/node-appdmg) is a great command line tool to create images.
+If you'd like to follow GitHub's lead and stick with Grunt, consider [grunt-appdmg](https://www.npmjs.com/package/grunt-appdmg)

 # License & Credits
 MIT - (C) Copyright 2015 Felix Rieseberg and Microsoft Corporation.
 Please see `LICENSE` for details.
 Huge thanks to @brzpegasus (author of `ember-cli-nwjs`) - her project made the development of this project *a lot* easier.